Lovrom8/RSMods/docs/asio-drop-pedal.md

 The shifter trails the input by up to one pitch period of the note being played (roughly 1-13 ms depending on the string), on top of the interface's normal round trip (~15 ms at 256 frames / 48 kHz on a typical interface).
+At a zero-semitone target or while disabled, it bypasses detection and splicing and leaves the input samples unchanged, adding no pitch-shifter latency.

 ## Controls